 Fraud protection.
 Credit cards provide security.
 If you lose paper money, chances are it’s gone for good.
 But credit cards have you covered in a few ways.
 You can cancel a lost or stolen credit card, and thanks to the Fair Credit Billing Act, you’re protected from fraudulent charges (anything over $50).

 Your credit card company may even provide additional fraud protection.
 Discover offers a $0 Fraud Liability Guarantee, which means you’re never responsible for unauthorized purchases on your Discover Card.1

 Rewards credit card benefits.
 Credit card issuers may offer cards with cash back rewards.
 You spend; you get a reward.
 It’s that easy.
-For example, with the Discover it® Cash Back Credit Card you can earn 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate.2
+For example, with the Discover it® Cash Back Credit Card you can earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.

 A credit card payment can help cover surprise costs.
 Credit cards can help you pay for emergency expenses you may not have the cash in your bank account to cover, from costly repairs to unexpected medical bills.

 Cash advance.
 If you absolutely need cash for an expense, a credit card may still be the solution.
 Some credit cards offer a cash advance you can use for any expense.
 It’s easy to access cash with your Discover card.

 Build good credit history.
 Using a credit card can help you build credit.
 If you use your credit card responsibly and pay your credit card bill on time, you can improve your credit score, which can help you qualify for better terms on loans in the future.

 Interest charges.
 Credit cards require discipline.
 If you spend more than you can afford to pay back each month, you can accumulate interest.
 When interest on a purchase adds up, the expense can increase well beyond the original purchase price.